Leica M-E Typ 240 vs Nikon Df

 Studio photographers will appreciate that the Nikon Df (unlike the M-E Typ 240) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M-E Typ 240 and the Df are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Leica and Nikon.
+The M-E Typ 240 is a recent model that features in the current product line-up of Leica.
+In contrast, the Df has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the Df from Nikon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Leica M-E Typ 240 or the Nikon Df – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.